informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

     //  - the original promise was rejected, OR...
     //  - the success handler threw an exception
     ...
-    // as a general practice, conclude by dispatching unhandled error dispatch(...);
+    // as a general practice, conclude by dispatchErroring unhandled error dispatchError(...);
   }
 );
 ```